 Diversity and inclusion (D&I) is a serious part of most modern companies, and rightly so.
 Senior positions like ‘Head of Diversity’ started to spring up a few years ago, for a couple of key reasons.Firstly there’s the ethical side.
 We know it’s harder for some cultures and minorities to get the roles they deserve.
 This is down to an unconscious bias that leans us towards people who are similar to us.
 But it’s important to acknowledge this and actively counter it.

-Secondly, it’s healthy to have all the perspectives and experience that comes with a truly diverse team.
+Secondly, it’s healthy to have all the perspectives and experience that comes with a truly diverse workforce.
 People from varied backgrounds make it easier to foresee problems and to innovate.
-That means greater efficiency and higher profits.
+That means greater efficiency, higher profits and better business performance.

 Defining and measuring diversity is the relatively straight forward bit.
 You can look at race, culture, gender (or gender identity), age, social background, disabilities, religion, ethnicity, etc: